hey-car/heycar-uikit/STYLEGUIDE_CONVENTION.md

 ### Element

 A composite part of a block that can't be used separately from it.
 Identical elements in the same block have the same names.
-For example, all menu items in the menu block are called `search-form__input`.
+For example, all input fields in the search block are called `search-form__input`.

 ```HTML
 <!-- `search-form` block -->